Cassava mosaic viruses

+by the International Committee on Taxonomy of Viruses.

 The viruses are members of the family Geminiviridae and the genus Begomovirus.
 The first report of cassava mosaic disease (CMD) was from East Africa in 1894.
 Since then, epidemics have occurred throughout the African continent, resulting in great economic loss and devastating famine.
 In 1971, a resistant line of cassava, the predominant host of the pathogen, was established and used by the International Institute of Tropical Agriculture in Nigeria.
 This resistance worked as an effective control for many years.
 However, in the late 20th century, a more virulent virus broke out in Uganda and quickly spread to East and Central Africa.
 This highly virulent strain was later discovered to be a chimaera of two distinct Begomovirus species.

 CMD is primarily managed through phytosanitation practices as well as the use of conventional resistance breeding.
 Additionally, vector management and cross-protection help to minimize transmission and symptom development.
 Though management practices are useful, the viruses’ high rate of recombination and co-infection capabilities have caused CMD to be one of the most detrimental diseases affecting food supply in Africa.